-- You'll then attend the possession hearing, where the judge will decide on the next course of action.
+- You'll then attend the possession hearing, where the judge will decide on the next course of action, which could be to:

-- If they grant the possession order and the tenants don't leave by the date that specifics, you can then apply for a warrant of possession, which a bailiff will enforce.
+- If they grant the possession order and the tenants don't leave by the date specified, you can then apply for a warrant of possession, which a bailiff will enforce.